Shōgun (2024 TV series): Marketing

 Event at Zōjō-ji, Tokyo.
 Hiroyuki Sanada, Cosmo Jarvis, Anna Sawai and others attended.

 To promote the series, an immersive exhibition of the series occurred at FX Lawn during San Diego Comic Con in July 2023.
 These included samurai performances and a virtual koi pond.
 On September 5, 2023, the series was teased in a showcase of upcoming FX television shows.
 On November 2, 2023, the show's first trailer debuted on YouTube, which revealed that the series would be released in February 2024 on FX on Hulu.
 A 30-second trailer for the series aired during the second-quarter of Super Bowl LVIII on February 11, 2024.
 Bill Bradley of Adweek wrote "The series has been in the works for years and is already the most expensive in FX history, so what's another $7 million-ish for an ad?"

 Release

-Shōgun premiered with its first two episodes on February 27, 2024, on FX and FX on Hulu.
-The remainder of the 10-episode series was released weekly.
+Shōgun premiered with its first two episodes on February 27, 2024, on FX on Hulu and FX.
+The remainder of the ten-episode first season was released weekly.
 Internationally, the series was available on Disney+ and Star+ in Latin America and Disney+ in other territories.
 An English dub of the series was available on Hulu.
 A companion podcast hosted by Shōgun staff writer Emily Yoshida was also released for each episode.